Category: Letters to the Editor

 Before the Sydney Olympics in 2000 athletes underwent genetic testing.
 A simple cheek swab would ensure everyone was competing in their respective male and female categories.
 Any issue with intersex athletes was dealt with on a case to case basis.
 This was done to ensure fairness and safeguarding of all athletes.
 Somehow the International Olympic…

-• Inquiry into sex self ID after Olympics Fiasco
+• Inquiry Into Sex Self ID after Olympics Fiasco

 Tasmanians will no doubt be interested in the IOCs turning a blind eye to the International Boxing Organisation’s warning about the serious problems with allowing males to compete in women’s sports.
 While the Olympics fiasco concerns a person with a Disorder of Sex Development, DSD, and not a trans identified male competing in women’s sports,…